kramer101/ad-hoc-home-work-slcsp/README.md

 The Spring Boot framework with `CommandLineRunner` is used to support the execution of the application.

-I deliberately did not go the route of building the Data Layer for the sake of time and simplicity.
+I deliberately did not go the route of building the Data Layer and a DB for the sake of time and simplicity.
-Instead, I'm simply loading the data into hash maps and collections to perform the lookup operations.
+Instead, I'm simply loading the data from the csv files into hash maps and collections to perform the lookup operations.

 #### The `SlcspResolver` class
 All the orchestrating logic is located in the `SlcspResolver` class.